MarcinKozak005/Warriors-Battle-Simulation/README.md

-# Warriors-BattleSimulation
+# Warriors-Battle-Simulation

-Warriors-BattleSimulation is a project made for Software Studio classes at AGH-University of Science and Technology.
+Warriors-Battle-Simulation is a project made for Software Studio classes at AGH-University of Science and Technology.

 **Topic:** *Simulation of a historical battle.
 Project includes agent-base units model and their formation for a chosen historical age.*